 Changes in the Sector Weights During the Past 10 Years

-Between 12/31/2006 and 12/31/2016, the weighting of the financial sector has decreased considerably.
+Since 12/31/2006, the weighting of the financial sector has decreased considerably.
 The global financial crisis of 2008 dropped the weight of the sector temporarily to just 11%.
 Financial services recovered quickly after the crisis but the sector is still much smaller compared to other sectors than it was before the crisis.
 Information technology sector has risen with the help of Apple, Microsoft and Alphabet from 15% to over 20%.
 Currently, the weight of Apple is 3.7% of the whole index.
-Since 2009, the weight of energy sector has halved and its currently just 6.9%.
+Since 2009, the weight of energy sector has halved and its currently just a bit more than 6%.
 The sharp decrease in oil prices has caused big worries for energy companies.
-In the beginning of 1980, energy was clearly the largest sector, constituting 25% of the S&P 500.
-Also material companies are now just a fraction of what the sector used to be 35 years ago.
+In the beginning of 1980, energy was clearly the largest sector, making up 25% of the S&P 500.
+Also material companies are now just a fraction of what they used to be 35 years ago.

 A lot of research has been made about the performance and returns of different sectors.
 During 2014 the stock market was booming but the growth was halted in 2015.
 Between January and October 2015, majority of the sectors have been generating negative returns.
 From the sectors, energy companies have had the worst year, generating negative return of 13.7%.
 Materials sector is also down 9.2% and utility companies have lost 7.3% of their value.
 The only sector with any gains is consumer discretionary that is up 7.7%.